-In the choice of indoor activities, patients with CMPs should be encouraged to exercise in environments equipped with an automatic defibrillator and personnel trained in its use.
+In the choice of indoor activities, patients with cardiomyopathies should be encouraged to exercise in environments equipped with an automatic defibrillator and personnel trained in its use.
 Finally, patients with cardiomyopathy should preferentially avoid high-intensity free weight lifting, to reduce the risk of injury in the event of syncope.

 Myocarditis

-Myocarditis is defined as an inflammatory process of the myocardium, with histological evidence of myocyte degeneration and necrosis of non-ischemic origin, associated with inflammatory infiltration (100).
-Case series in athletes have established myocarditis as a significant cause of (SCD/CA) (9-11).
+Myocarditis is defined as an inflammatory process of the myocardium, with histological evidence of myocyte degeneration and necrosis of non-ischemic origin, associated with inflammatory infiltration (105).
+Case series in athletes have established myocarditis as a potential cause of SCD/CA, in a range of 2% to 8% (9-11).
 Myocarditis may present with arrhythmia, heart failure or simulate myocardial infarction.
-The illness may be preceded by coryzal symptoms or diarrhea (100).
-Some athletes may not present with the usual clinical picture and the only complaint may be unusual fatigability with loss of performance, which is often misjudged as overtraining syndrome.
+The illness may be preceded by coryzal symptoms or diarrhea (105).
+Rarely, athletes may present non specific features such as fatigue which may elude the diagnosis.

-Serum cardiac biomarkers for inflammation are elevated in affected individuals (100).
+Serum cardiac biomarkers for inflammation are elevated and should be measured in insuspected cases (105).

-12-lead ECG and 24-h ECG monitoring: The ECG abnormalities include frequent and/or complex ventricular and/or supraventricular arrhythmia, ST-segment alterations, T-wave inversion and occasionally, LBBB or atrioventricular block (101).
+12-lead ECG and 24-h ECG monitoring: The ECG abnormalities include frequent and/or complex ventricular and/or supraventricular arrhythmia, ST-segment alterations, T-wave inversion and occasionally, LBBB or atrioventricular block (106).
 Individuals presenting with heart failure may show low QRS voltages particularly in the presence of a pericardial effusion.

-Echocardiography: the LV may be mildly dilated with thin myocardial walls, resembling DCM, or there may be a non-dilated cavity with increased myocardial wall thickness due to myocardial oedema (102).
+Echocardiography: the LV may be mildly dilated with thin myocardial walls, resembling DCM, or there may be a non-dilated cavity with increased myocardial wall thickness due to myocardial oedema (107).
 Regional wall motion abnormalities are recognized and LV global systolic function may range from almost normal to severely depressed.
-The presence of severe LV dysfunction may predict severe clinical outcome (103).
-Concomitant pericardial effusion may suggest pericardial involvement.
+The presence of severe LV dysfunction may predict severe clinical outcome (108).
+Concomitant pericardial effusion suggests pericardial involvement.

-Cardiovascular magnetic resonance: CMR has excellent sensitivity for detecting myocarditis and can identify hyperemia, inflammation oedema, and/or focal scar (104,105).
-Furthermore, the identification of LGE may confer prognostic information, since it is a strong independent predictor of events during follow-up (106 -109).
+Cardiovascular magnetic resonance: CMR has excellent sensitivity for detecting myocarditis and can identify hyperemia, inflammation oedema, and/or focal scar (109,110).
+Furthermore, the identification of LGE may confer prognostic information, since it is a strong independent predictor of events during follow-up (109-113).

 Histology: Endomyocardial biopsy (EMB) is considered the gold-standard for the diagnosis of myocarditis.
-It allows a definitive diagnosis, based on immune-histochemical testing, and the possible identification of viral genome in the cardiomyocytes through the polymerase chain reaction (PCR) analysis.
-However, EMB is not usually performed for clinical diagnosis, but only in selected cases, when therapeutic strategies are debated and the result is likely to influence the treatment or prognosis of patients, such as in the case of suspected giant cell myocarditis of cardiac sarcoidosis (110).
+It allows a definitive diagnosis, based on immune-histochemical testing, and the possible identification of viral genome in the cardiomyocytes through the polymerase chain reaction (PCR) analysis (114).
+However, EMB is not usually performed for clinical diagnosis, but in selected cases, when therapeutic strategies are debated and the result is likely to influence the treatment or prognosis of patients, such as in the case of suspected giant cell myocarditis of cardiac sarcoidosis (115).

 Risk stratification:

 There are robust data linking the presence and persistence of myocarditis to SCD/CA in young individuals.
-A murine model of coxsackie B3 myocarditis showed that daily exercise training increased viral titers, worsened cardiomyopathy, and increased the likelihood of death (111).
-Strenuous physical exertion was associated with SCD in a cohort of U.S. military recruits, with the most frequent underlying cause being myocarditis (112) Case series of sudden death in athletes have established myocarditis as a significant risk factor in this specific group (9-11, 113).
+A murine model of coxsackie B3 myocarditis showed that daily exercise training increased viral titers, worsened cardiomyopathy, and increased the likelihood of death (116).
+In one of the first pathological surveys of SCD in a cohort of U.S. military recruits, myocarditis was reported as the most frequent disorder associated with death during strenuous physical exertion (117).
+More recent case series in athletes have established myocarditis as a definite risk factor for SCD (9-11,118).

-The risk of sudden death from myocarditis does not always correlate with the severity of myocardial inflammation and serum concentrations of cardiac troponin.
-LV dysfunction is a major prognostic determinant of an adverse event (114,115), however, SCD may occur despite normal LV function and is mostly related to tachyarrhythmias.
+The risk of sudden death does not always correlate with the severity of myocardial inflammation and serum concentrations of cardiac troponin.
+LV dysfunction is the major prognostic determinant of an adverse event (11,120), however, SCD/CA may occur despite normal LV function and is mostly related to tachyarrhythmias.